gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Do you have a short circuit or something?"

 "Several,"
-Dockety said.
+Dockety said,
-"But that does not mean it is not a good plan."
+accelerating.

-Closer, closer---a periscope popped up out of the head of the bot at the tail of the convoy and twisted around to point at them.
+Closer, closer---a periscope popped up out of the head of the bot at the rear of the convoy and twisted around to point at them.
-Dockety put on sudden burst of speed.
+Dockety put on another burst of speed.
-As it raced past the bot with the periscope
-Dockety tossed its rock at the other bot's wheels.
+As it raced past the bot with the periscope it tossed a rock at the bot's wheels.
 *Bang!
 Crash!*
-The bot with the periscope tumbled through the air, knocking another off balance.
+The periscope bot tumbled through the air, knocking another off balance.
-With no more warning than that,
+As the two crashed to the pavement,
-Dockety hurled Maddy into the air.
+Dockety threw Maddy into the air.

 </section>